 Magic happens when you harmonize with contributions from every color.
-That’s usually the best way to dish it out.
+That’s usually the best way to dish it.
 Crunch.
+Continue reading

 Here’s a recipe served throughout the Middle East by families, the families who love them, and the families who love to feed them.
 All kinds of families.

 - 1 cup yellow onion, peeled & minced (approx. 1 med-large onion)

 - 1/2 cup celery, rinsed & minced (approx. 2 medium stalks)

 - 3 cups canned white beans (navy beans or cannellini), drained and rinsed well

 - Salt and fresh ground pepper to taste